AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 # CONCLUSION

-Kabelo Junior Mosaka has developed a disciplined, data-driven trading framework centered on a combination of mean-reversion and trend-following strategies.
-His approach integrates deep value metrics—such as P/E, P/B, P/S, EV/EBITDA, and EV/GP—with strong, high-quality momentum signals across multiple timeframes (1-month to 1-year) to uncover undervalued stocks with high potential for outperformance.
+Amare Capital Management has built a disciplined, data-driven trading framework centered on a mean-reversion and trend-following strategy.
+This approach combines deep value metrics—such as P/E, P/B, P/S, EV/EBITDA, and EV/GP—with strong, high-quality momentum across multiple timeframes (1-month to 1-year) to identify undervalued stocks poised for outperformance.

-He also employs two proprietary systematic trading strategies: the Hammer Reversal with Volatility Filter and the Anchored VWAP approach.
-The Hammer Reversal strategy targets bullish reversal setups using candlestick analysis, volatility filters, and strict risk management protocols, all supported by robust backtesting.
-The Anchored VWAP strategy strengthens trend identification and trade execution by utilizing dynamic support and resistance levels, along with intraday tools for real-time adaptability.
+Complementing this, the firm employs two systematic trading strategies: the Hammer Reversal with Volatility Filter and the Anchored VWAP approach.
+The Hammer Reversal strategy captures bullish reversal setups using candlestick analysis, volatility filters, and strict risk protocols, validated through extensive backtesting.
+The Anchored VWAP strategy enhances trend detection and execution through dynamic support/resistance levels and intraday tools for real-time adaptability.

-Together, these strategies embody Kabelo’s commitment to systematic, evidence-based trading adaptable to diverse market conditions.
+Together, these strategies reflect Amare Capital Management’s commitment to consistent, evidence-based trading across diverse market conditions.